themsaid/ibis/readme.md

 ## Create eBooks with Markdown

-Ibis Next is an open source tool developed for ebook creators who want to focus on content creation.
+Ibis Next is an open-source tool developed for ebook creators who want to focus on content creation.
-Ibis Next supports writing in Markdown format and offers the capability to generate ebooks in PDF or EPUB format.
+Ibis Next supports writing in Markdown format and can generate ebooks in PDF or EPUB format.
 The tool aims to simplify the ebook creation process, allowing the writers to concentrate on their content while providing functionality for converting it into polished ebooks efficiently.

 ### What is Ibis Next?

-Ibis Next is a PHP-based tool specifically designed to simplify the entire eBook creation journey.
+Ibis Next is a PHP-based tool that simplifies the entire eBook creation process.
 Leveraging the power of Markdown, it empowers users to focus on content creation while automating the complexities of generating professional-quality eBooks.
 Whether you're a seasoned author, a technical writer, or someone venturing into the world of eBook creation for the first time, Ibis Next is here to make the process seamless and efficient.

 ### Key features